bladerunner2020/iatool/readme.md

 Display list of files on the player.
 If optional parameter *filter* is specified, only files that contains *filter* are listed.
 It is possible to specify the information that should be displayed on each file.

-The following otions are available:
+The following options are available:

 ```
     -h, --help             output usage information